UgOrange/vArmor-doc/docs/guides/performance/index.md

 ## Impact Factors

-The factors affecting performance for vArmor's user-space and kernel-space components are as shown in the below
+The factors affecting performance for vArmor's user-space and kernel-space components are as shown in the below.

 | Factor         | Explanation |
 | -------------- | ----------- |